trafi/states/State.md

 - [MyCommuteEditState.swift](https://github.com/trafi/trafi-ios/blob/feature/my-commute/trafi/Code/MyCommute/MyCommuteEdit/MyCommuteEditState.swift) and [MyCommuteEditState.kt](https://github.com/trafi/trafi-android/blob/my-commute/trafi/src/main/java/com/trafi/android/ui/mycommute/edit/MyCommuteEditState.kt)

 ## How do I write states?
-There're many ways how you could write them.
+There are many ways to write states.
 We can recommend following these steps:
 - Draft a platform-independent interface:
   - List events that could happen
-  - List queries to display UI and load data
+  - List outputs to display UI, load data and navigate
-  - List commands for navigation flow
 - Implement the internals:
-  - ❌ Write a failing test that sends an event and asserts a query
+  - ❌ Write a failing test that sends an event and asserts an output
   - ✅ Add code to state till test passes
   - 🛠 Refactor code so it's nice, but all tests still pass
-  - 🔁 Continue writing tests for all events and queries
+  - 🔁 Continue writing tests for all events and outputs

 ### What can be an event?
-Anything that just happened that state needs to know.
+Anything that just happened that the state should know about is an event.
 Events can be easily understood and listed by non-developers.
-Most events come from a few places:
+Most events come from a few common sources:
 - User interactions
   - `tappedSearch`
   - `tappedResult`